contentstack/contentstack-android-persistence-example/README.md

 Now that your Realm installation is ready, let's look at the steps involved in setting up your Contentstack SDK.

 1. Download and set up the Contentstack android SDK.
-Read the [Contentstack android SDK Documentation]([https://www.contentstack.com/docs/platforms/android](https://www.contentstack.com/docs/platforms/android)) for more details.
+Read the [Contentstack Android SDK documentation](https://www.contentstack.com/docs/platforms/android) for more details.

 2. You will find the "syncwrapper" folder, which contains the following four files:
    - SyncManager